Web integration of a model for Barley yellow dwarf virus (BYDV) risk assessment in cereals

 The industry needs a reliable system to indicate when cultural control approaches should be considered and when a spray is likely to be economically worthwhile to help minimise the overall use of insecticides.

-An AHDB project (concluded in 2024), developed a decision support system (DSS) that models aphid population dynamics, BYDV epidemiology and risk.
+An AHDB project (concluded in 2024), developed a system that models aphid population dynamics, BYDV epidemiology and risk.

 The model provides:

-1. A cultural control DSS to assist risk-based decisions ahead of drilling
+1. A cultural control element to assist risk-based decisions ahead of drilling

-2. A spray support DSS to guide spray decisions after drilling
+2. A spray support element to guide spray decisions after drilling

-The model considers many variables relevant to BYDV management, such as drill date, aphid pressure, the proportion of aphids carrying virus (viruliferous aphids), varietal tolerance and crop economics.
+The model considers many variables relevant to BYDV management, such as drill date, aphid pressure, the proportion of aphids carrying virus (viruliferous aphids) and crop economics.

 This project will create an application programming interface (API) to facilitate the development of software solutions based on the model.